akharb1192/filestore/README.md

-The app has been dockerized and pushed to docker hub as "docker.io/ankitrkharb/filestore:1.0" Same docker image has been pulled from docker hub and checked by deploying to local kubernetes cluster
+The app has been dockerized and pushed to docker hub as "docker.io/ankitrkharb/filestore:1.0" Same docker image has been pulled from docker hub and checked by deploying to local kubernetes cluster.